netgen-layouts/layouts-remote-media/INSTALL.md

 ## Activate the bundles

-Activate the Content Browser in your kernel class with all required bundles:
+Activate the bundle in your kernel class:

 ```
 ...